 However, if you’re run down, tired, stressed and out in the elements for long periods of time, all of this can come together and certainly make it easier for you to get sick.
 But normal exposure to cold won’t hasten your demise.

 It’s also commonly said that we get sick more often in the winter because we’re all trapped indoors breathing each other’s germs.
 How does this differ from the summer, when we’re all trapped indoors with the air conditioning on?
 Sure, we get outside more in the summer, but arguably we spend the same amount of time indoors at work (if you work indoors) year round.

 Researchers think the real reason we get sick more often in the winter is due to low vitamin D levels in our bodies.
-(We’ll talk more about how vitamin D supports immune function in an upcoming blog.)
+(We talk more about how vitamin D supports immune function in this blog.)
 Once summer tans have faded, vitamin D levels plummet, making us more vulnerable to getting sick.

 This notion gets tossed around quite a bit in natural medicine circles.
 There’s no evidence that sugar directly suppresses immunity.
 Rather, it’s the apparent effect of too much sugar (and the unhealthy foods it’s found in) and not enough immune-boosting nutrients in fresh foods that have lead to this observation.
 Too much sugary food and not enough nutrients from healthy foods won’t keep immunity in top shape, not to mention your cardiovascular system as well.

 Your overall health, and the health of your immune system are like a garden.
 It takes constant nurturing to keep it in good shape.
 Here are the worst things you can do to lower immunity:

 So if you adhere to all of the above, what else can you do on an ongoing basis to stay healthy?

 But more than 8 hours a week, we actually see a dip in immunity.
 There are several theories for this but the prevailing notion is that too much exercise then becomes a stressor on the body and the immune system again becomes imbalanced.